yangsiran/python-projects/README.md

 There are some idea to do more improvement: **caching, threaded/asynchronous server, advanced queries, cleverer `hello`, REST, `xmlrpclib.Binary`, `DocXMLRPCServer`, multicall extension in `xmlrpclib`**.

+## Project 9: File Sharing II - Now with GUI!!

+This one wrap the last one with a GUI client, and some more user-friendly features.

+Ideas to expand it: **status bar, "sharing friends", list of known Nodes**.